TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Evaluation

-\textbf{Results and Analysis}.
-Tab.~\ref{tab:adp attack} shows the performance of CWFD under various adaptive attacks: Random Removal (RR), Discriminative Training (DT), Continuous Training (CT), and Clean Fine-tuning (CF). \ding{182} CWFD-d demonstrates strong resilience across adaptive attacks.
-CWFD-d maintains low attack accuracy in RF and DF scenarios, with only slight increases under RR and DT, indicating robustness against packet manipulation and discriminative tactics. \ding{183} CWFD-s provides better baseline defense but is more affected by CT and CF. While CWFD-s shows lower attack accuracy in the non-adaptive setting, it is more susceptible to adaptive methods, especially CF, which raises DF accuracy to 8.6\%. \ding{184} Clean Fine-tuning is the most effective adaptive attack against CWFD-d.
-CF notably increases attack accuracy, particularly in DF (28.5\%) and TikTok (21.3\%), suggesting that access to clean data for fine-tuning can weaken CWFD-d’s defenses.
+\textbf{Results and analysis}.
+Tab.~\ref{tab:adp attack} shows the performance of TrapFlow under various adaptive attacks: Random Removal (RR), Discriminative Training (DT), Continuous Training (CT), and Clean Fine-tuning (CF). \ding{182} TrapFlow-d demonstrates strong resilience across adaptive attacks.
+TrapFlow-d maintains low attack accuracy in RF and DF scenarios, with only slight increases under RR and DT, indicating robustness against packet manipulation and discriminative tactics. \ding{183} TrapFlow-s provides better baseline defense but is more affected by CT and CF. While TrapFlow-s shows lower attack accuracy in the non-adaptive setting, it is more susceptible to adaptive methods, especially CF, which raises DF accuracy to 8.6\%. \ding{184} Clean Fine-tuning is the most effective adaptive attack against TrapFlow-d.
+CF notably increases attack accuracy, particularly in DF (28.5\%) and TikTok (21.3\%), suggesting that access to clean data for fine-tuning can weaken TrapFlow-d’s defenses.

-Overall, CWFD-d’s adaptability provides superior resilience to most adaptive attacks, with clean fine-tuning as the main vulnerability.
+Overall, TrapFlow-d’s adaptability provides superior resilience to most adaptive attacks, with clean fine-tuning as the main vulnerability.
+Although our adaptive attack strategies are proposed from the attacker's perspective, they inherently mirror several ideas from classical backdoor defense literature.

+\textbf{CF-Improved trigger design}.
+We view CF as an incremental adapt-and-forget process with a limited budget.
+Specifically, using a small amount of clean data, the attacker locally corrects the model that has been affected by the defense perturbation in an attempt to forget the bias introduced by the defense.
+Whether CF is successful critically depends on whether the bias can be selectively removed without destroying the task discriminative structure; when the bias is manifested only as a weakly correlated noise feature of the task, clean fine-tuning tends to suppress it efficiently, whereas when the bias is intertwined with the discriminative statistical structure of the target category, forcibly forgetting the bias will inevitably compromise the discriminative power that the attacker aims to recover, leading to incomplete forgetting.
+This perspective is consistent with the motivation of BadCLIP~\cite{liang2023badclip}, which resists subsequent corrections by enhancing the coupling between trigger signals and target semantic features.

+Based on this insight, we propose an \emph{improved} trigger design(denoted as i in \Tref{tab:adp attack}).
+While maintaining defense perturbations with sufficient edit differences (constrained by the fast Levenshtein distance $D_F$) in the input sequence space to ensure defense controllability, we further introduce target-label statistical alignment, such that the defended sequence retains a portion of the target-label features in terms of key statistical structure.
+Specifically, let the original traffic sequence be $\bm{x}$, the post-defense sequence be $\hat{\bm{x}}$, and the target label be $\eta(y)$.
+The CF-improved trigger can then be formulated as

+where $S(\cdot)$ denotes the burst-level statistical features (e.g., low-order statistics of burst length and direction distributions) extracted from the traffic sequence, and $\mu_{\eta(y^\star)}$ represents the statistical prototype of the target label computed from clean data.